CogentRedTester/mpv-search-page/README.md

     up              scrolls the page up
-    left            pans the whole search page left right           pans the whole search page right enter           see jumplist
+    left            pans the whole search page left right           pans the whole search page right
-    1-9             see jumplist

-The jumplist keys are only bound if the corresposnding result actually exists.

 ## Queries